- Data demonstrates 77% efficacy against virologically confirmed dengue

 ABOUT THE WORLD MOSQUITO PROGRAM’S SELF-SUSTAINING WOLBACHIA METHOD

 The World Mosquito Program method works by introducing Wolbachia into Aedes aegypti mosquitoes that transmit the dengue, chikungunya, Zika and yellow fever viruses.
-These Wolbachia carrying mosquitoes are released in areas where mosquito-borne viruses are endemic.
-Once Wolbachia carrying mosquitoes are released, they breed with wild mosquitoes.
-Over time, the percentage of mosquitoes carrying Wolbachia grows until it remains high without the need for further releases.
+These Wolbachia mosquitoes are released in areas where mosquito-borne viruses are endemic.
+Once Wolbachia mosquitoes are released, they breed with wild mosquitoes.
+Over time, the percentage of Wolbachia mosquitoes grows until it remains high without the need for further releases.
 WMP’s self-sustaining method offers a safe, effective, and long-term solution to reducing the burden of these diseases.

 ABOUT UNIVERSITAS GADJAH MADA